pytchlang/pytch-tutorials/qbert/tutorial.md

 This is now a playable game, although quite easy once you get the hang of it!
 There's lots more you could do with it:

+- The player can keep making Q\*bert jump around the pyramid after clearing the level, which looks odd.
+What's the best way to handle this?
 - Add challenges like were in the original, such as bouncy balls which you have to avoid.
 - Make there be more than one level.
 Different levels could have